gabiru421/respostas/README.md

-# Respostas
+# Exercicio 39

-Repositorio contendo as respostas do exercicio 39
+Aas respostas do exercicio estão no arquivo pdf